 Heat Comes to Terms With Free Agent Swingman Mike Miller

 Miller has quietly developed into one of the most versatile and efficient offensive players in the game today.
-Miller is a multi-faceted offense threat: he can shoot, he can drive, he can pass and he can rebound.
+He is a multi-faceted offense threat: he can shoot, he can drive, he can pass and he can rebound.
 He often plays more than one position during the course of a game, including a point-forward type role in some stretches.

 Wade and James need little else beyond just the floor space with which to maneuver.
-Chalmers, Miller and Bosh could provide them just that.
+Miller and Bosh could provide them just that.
 Simply by camping out along the perimeter, these players present their defenders with the following dilemma: should they sag into the paint and prevent Wade or James’ penetration and risk a kickout, or should they stick to their men and leave the driving player unattended?

 That’s a tricky proposition made nearly impossible by the fact that James and Wade are perhaps the two best finishers at the rim in the game, and Miller and Bosh are two of the best perimeter jump shooters in the league.

 Miller now becomes the fourth Heat player who has taken fewer total dollars in exchange for the prospect of winning multiple NBA titles.
 He was reportedly seeking a full five-year contract valued above the mid-level exception.
 The mid-level exception itself starts out at $5.8 million, and pays out $33 million over five years.
 The 6’8″ ten-year veteran was being courted by several teams, including the Los Angeles Clippers and New York Knicks, each of which stood to offer him substantially more money.